SilkRose/Pony/stories/script-kitty/script-kitty.md

 With a flick of her tail and random contorts and bounces she shut down her operation.
 The requests stopped.
 The database query had completed.
 The command line tools terminated.
 And the terminals closed.
 She shut down the computer and hopped over to Fluttershy's bed.

-Mere moments later, Fluttershy opened her door with Rarity in tow.
+Mere moments later, Fluttershy opened her door and entered with Rarity in tow.

 ***